opencog/atomspace/examples/atomspace/README.md

 * A simple pattern-matching example.
 * Techniques to control state in the AtomSpace.
 * How to use Values to attach arbitrary data to specific Atoms.
+* How to user a read-only base AtomSpace, with a read-write overlay.
 * How to use time-varying (streaming) Values (experimental).

 All of the examples are written in scheme.